top of page

-A: The Divorce Act says you can get a divorce on one of three grounds:
+A: The Divorce Act says you can get a divorce act on one of three grounds:

-You don't need to wait a year if you want to get a divorce based on either adultery (your spouse cheated on you) or physical or mental cruelty.
-If you apply on these grounds, you need to prove the adultery or cruelty.
-Thus, unless your spouse is likely to admit to being adulterous or cruel, getting a divorce on those grounds will take more time and money than waiting for a year and getting a divorce that way.
+You don't need to wait a year if you want to get a divorce because of either adultery (your spouse cheated on you) or physical or mental cruelty.
+But if you're applying on these grounds, you need to be able to prove the adultery or cruelty.
+So, unless your spouse is likely to admit to being adulterous or cruel, getting a divorce on those grounds will take more time and money than waiting for a year and getting a divorce that way.

-Q: Can you apply for an uncontested divorce in BC if your spouse lives outside of BC?
+Q: Can you apply for an undefended divorce in BC if your spouse lives outside of BC?

-A: It is generally better for most families to utilise out-of-court dispute resolution processes.
+A: It is better for most families and the justice system to apply out-of-court dispute resolution.

 Q: What is a protection order?

 A: The Family Law Act creates a new protection order to restrain a family member from contacting or communicating with another family member where there is a risk of family violence.
 Protection orders replace restraining orders under the Family Relations Act.